rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 will continue to support MySQL 5.1 for legacy instances, but we recommend that our customers use the latest version of MySQL, Percona, or MariaDB because they offer significant performance improvements and newer features.
-For more information to help you choose the right database version for your application, see [Choosing the right data store](/how-to/choosing-the-right-database-with-rackspace-cloud-databases).
+For more information that will help you choose the right database version for your application, see [Choosing the right data store](/how-to/choosing-the-right-database-with-rackspace-cloud-databases).